pjmartinez/TFM_UM-eqtls/README.md

 Finally, the obtained counts for each sample will we used as input for the downstream eQTL analysis.

 # 3. Variant Calling
+In this part will be obtain the genetic variation in the target cultivars.
+This part is also an introduction to the basics of variant calling from high-throughput, short-read sequencing data.
+A useful (if dated) review of the underlying concepts is [Nielsen et al. 2011](https://www.nature.com/articles/nrg2986) in Nature Reviews Genetics.